SreeDan/SteamDiscordBot/README.md

 # SteamDiscordBot
 This is a discord bot that gets player information (mainly from CS:GO) using Steam's API services.
 This bot takes user input such as a player's steam id, CS:GO team, and game name.
+When giving the bot your id, you can use your custom id or your SteamID64.
+Regardless of which one you use, the bot will work the same.

 You can get a Steam API key [here](https://steamcommunity.com/dev/apikey).